chromeos/chromeos.dev/pages/en/android-environment/deploying-apps.md

 ### Deploy with Android Studio

-After you have set up [Android Studio](https://developer.android.com/studio/install#chrome-os) and the ADB as described above, you can push your apps to the Chromebook's Android container directly from Android Studio.
+After you have set up [Android Studio](https://developer.android.com/studio/install#chrome-os) and ADB as described above, you can push your apps to the Chromebook's Android container directly from Android Studio.

 The Chromebook will appear as an option in the device drop down: